 Solution 2: Emma Seppala, a Stanford psychologist and happiness researcher, recommends breathing as a way to decrease stress hormones.
 Find moments throughout the day to take a breath deep into your belly; this can quickly calm stress and make a profound shift.
 (Mejia, Z., 2017)

 Solution 4: In addition to the above, I would like to share another solution that has made a personal impact on my life.
 I first learned about self-compassion when I watched a Ted Talk given by Dr. Kristin Neff.
 Self-compassion is a way of relating to yourself with kindness.
-Self-compassion as a practice was defined by Dr. Neff based and the basic idea is to extend the same kindness to yourself that you would give to someone you love.
+The basic idea is to extend the same kindness to yourself that you would give to someone you love.

 Many people do the opposite- when faced with difficulties, they criticize and speak to themselves in a way they would never speak to someone they cared about.
 This self-criticism doesn’t motivate us, in fact, this increases the stress and pressure we feel.